Every time. Anywhere.

 Forensic Drug Analysis

-Our exclusive TICTAC spectral library for drug analysis that contains traditional as well as newly introduced drugs and illegal substances.
+The TICTAC spectral library for drug analysis contains traditional as well as newly introduced drugs and illegal substances.
 All spectra in this library and its updates were recorded with ALPHA to ensure high-spectral quality.
-Because the ALPHA can be quickly moved between operation sites make it an useful tool for governmental institutions like police, border control, or those deal that with illegal substances.
+Because the ALPHA can be quickly moved between operation sites, it is a great tool for governmental institutions like police, border control, or those deal that with illegal substances.

 Lubricants and used-oil